The Hollywood Reporter: Sponsorship, events, and shows

 The Hollywood Reporter sponsors and hosts a number of major industry events and awards ceremonies.
 It hosted 13 such events in 2012, including the Women in Entertainment Breakfast, where it announced its annual Power 100 list of the industry's most powerful women; the Key Art Awards (for achievement in entertainment advertising and communications); Power Lawyers Breakfast; Next Gen (honoring the industry's 50 fastest-rising stars and executives age 35 and under); Nominees Night; and the 25 Most Powerful Stylists Luncheon.

 The Hollywood Reporter has produced the group interview shows Close Up with The Hollywood Reporter and Off Script with The Hollywood Reporter.

 Brutally Honest Oscar Ballot

 Since 2013, The Hollywood Reporter has published an annual feature called "Brutally Honest Oscar Ballot" where anonymous members of the Academy of Motion Picture Arts and Sciences explain their voting choices for the Academy Awards (Oscars).
 The feature was first published in February 2013 as a single interview with an anonymous director titled "An Oscar Voter's Brutally Honest Ballot."
 The magazine typically publishes three to four interviews each year.
 The Washington Post called the feature "the best part of Oscar season."

 In April 2023, the Academy introduced a rule change aimed at curtailing the feature, saying that Academy voters "may not discuss [their] voting preferences and other members' voting preferences in a public forum.
 This includes comparing or ranking motion pictures, performances, or achievements in relation to voting.
 This also includes speaking with press anonymously."
+However, The Hollywood Reporter continues to publish the feature annually.